-Hamid works with individuals and groups, facilitating healing through the modalities of sound, plant medicines, bodywork, yoga, and meditation.
+Hamid works with individuals and groups, facilitating healing through the modalities of sound, plant medicines, bodywork, health coaching (Root Cause Protocol), yoga, and meditation.
 Every teaching is provided in deep reverence to the original teachings, while integrating a multidisciplinary philosophy.
 Eastern philosophical systems, Western scientific methods, and the various shamanic lineages are all trying to teach us something about the nature of existence and consciousness.